-ala, having begun the church in Tiruvananthapuram, Kovalum and are now working with congregation in Kochi, in conjunction with a Bible training school, sponsored by the Sunset International Bible Institute.
+Above: а ladies' seminar with P.K. and Thankam Varghese.
+They work in the state of Kerala, having begun the church in Tiruvananthapuram, Kovalum and are now working with the congregation in Kochi, in conjunction with a Bible training school, sponsored by the Sunset International Bible Institute.